Skip to main content

 You missed filings and want a clean exit.
 If your company is already drifting toward strike off and you have no plans to revive it, finishing the job intentionally is cleaner than letting Companies House do it for you.
 See what to do if your company is in CATO closed status for the messier version of this.

 The annual cost just is not worth it.
-For a company that does literally nothing, even £60 a year is real money.
+For a company that does literally nothing, even £50 a year is real money — and that is now roughly four times the one-off cost of closing it.

 The hidden costs of dissolving